Import and export your test definitions

 When you try to import a SOAP Teststeps, the decoder will try to find the referenced WSDL / Binding / SOAP operation in these keys:

 - serviceDefinition, this key must contain a URL that returns the WSDL.
-This WSDL must be present as WSDL Service Definition Content
+This WSDL must be present as a WSDL Service Definition

 - wsdlServiceBindingQName, this key value must contain a QName with the target namespace of the service definition and the Binding name.